 With a big smile, he said, “This went on sale today and it costs exactly $1.25.”

-As a nine-year old, I thought it blind luck to get such an expensive gift for my mom.
-It surpassed all of my expectations.
+As a nine-year-old, I thought it blind luck to get such an expensive gift for my mom.
+It surpassed all my expectations.
 I have no idea how much that perfume actually cost but I know it was more than the $1.25 that I paid for it.